 Mini-pupillage in the time of Coronavirus

-The pandemic makes much of this sort of experience impractical.
-On Monday 11 May 2020 and Wednesday 21 April 2021 we hosted virtual mini-pupillage sessions, to explain about our applications process, life at the Bar at all barrister levels, and the working of a set of chambers.
-Falcon Chambers is committed to ensuring that, while mini-pupillage remains impossible, prospective barristers can still access information to help them with their legal career choices.
+The pandemic made much of the usual mini pupillage experience impractical.
+On Monday 11 May 2020 and Wednesday 21 April 2021 we hosted virtual mini-pupillage sessions, which explained our applications process, life at the Bar at all barrister levels, and the working of a set of chambers.
+We are now planning on having all sessions in person going forward.

 Comments from previous mini-pupils

 "A very enjoyable and rewarding week amongst brilliant people.
 Cheers!"

 "Chambers is extremely accommodating and I found all members to be both friendly and helpful.
 It was exactly what I hoped it would be."

 "I had anticipated a well organised, informative and welcoming pupillage and I was not disappointed."